easytarget/SBCEye/VENV.md

 (env) pi@pi:~/HAT/pi-overwatch $ python overwatch.py
 ```
 The file `overwatch.log` should be created in the pi-overwatch directory, and contain a startup log

 Debug messages etc are printed to the console

 The web server should be available on `http://<PI ip address>:7080/` (or whatever is configured in the settings)

-Note; you can leave the virtualenv using `$ deactivate`
+Note; If you wan to leave the virtualenv at any time you can do so with `$ deactivate`, if you want to delete the virtualenv it is as simple as deleting the 'env' folder and all it's sunfolders.

 ## Set up as a service

-The OverWatch will then run automatically at boot
+Once you have everything installed, configured and tested by running on the console you should start running this as a system service.
+The OverWatch will then run automatically at boot and operate in the background like other services.

 ```console
 pi@pi:~/HAT/pi-overwatch $ sudo cp OverWatch.service /etc/systemd/system/